Skip to content

 Comments

-Zephir supports 'C'/'C++' comments.
-These are one line comments with // ..., and multi line comments with /* ... */:
+Zephir supports 'C'/'C++' style comments - single-line with // ... and multi-line with /* ... */:

 // this is a one line comment